 Abstract:

 To improve the electrocatalytic transformation of carbon dioxide (CO2) to multi-carbon (C2+) products is of great importance.
 Here we developed a nitrogen-doped Cu catalyst, by which the maximum C2+ Faradaic efficiency can reach 72.7% in flow-cell system, with the partial current density reaching 0.62 A cm-2.
-The in situ Raman spectra demonstrate that the *CO adsorption can be strengthened on such a N doped Cu catalyst, thus promoting the *CO utilization in the subsequent C-C coupling step.
+The in situ Raman spectra demonstrate that the *CO adsorption can be strengthened on such a N-doped Cu catalyst, thus promoting the *CO utilization in the subsequent C-C coupling step.
 Simultaneously, the water activation can be well enhanced by N doping on Cu catalyst.
-Owing to the synergystic effects, the selectivity and activity for C2+ products over the N-deoped Cu catalyst are much improved.
+Owing to the synergistic effects, the selectivity and activity for C2+ products over the N-deoped Cu catalyst are much improved.

 Recovery of greenhouse gas as cleaner fossil fuel contributes to carbon neutrality